Xeeynamo/sonic-hybrid-rsdk/README.md

 * The main menu of RSDK will report the wrong stage names.
 * The title card for Sonic the Hedgehog 1 levels will not display the act number correctly.
 * The Giant Ring from Sonic the Hedgehog 1 will teleport to the Sonic the Hedgehog 2 special stages.
-* The graphics for the bonus points at the end of the stage is broken.

 ## Resources